krateoplatformops/oasgen-provider/README.md

 3. Use web service wrappers when API interfaces are inconsistent
 4. Regularly update OAS documents to match API changes
 5. Monitor controller logs with `krateo.io/connector-verbose: "true"`

+## Unsupported features

+- `nullable` is not supported by OASGen provider. `nullable` was removed in OAS 3.1 in favor of using `null` type in the array `type`.
+Instead, `null` type in the array `type` is supported by OASGen provider.

+- `anyOf` and `oneOf` are not supported by OASGen provider.

+- `format` is not supported by OASGen provider.

+### OAS 3.0 vs OAS 3.1

+For a reference to the differences between OAS 3.0 and OAS 3.1, please check the official documentation: https://www.openapis.org/blog/2021/02/16/migrating-from-openapi-3-0-to-3-1-0